Omorashi: Anime and manga

-Japanese-produced omorashi media also include Manga and Anime.
+Japanese-produced omorashi media also include manga and anime.
 These range from independently produced dōjinshi to large, commercially produced manga.
 Some focus exclusively on omorashi stories, while others include only the occasional scene.
 Some contain obvious sexual themes and could be considered a form of H manga, while others, like Mizutamari no dekiru asa, are well known to be suitable for all ages, since they have only mild ecchi content such as panchira.

 Wetting scenes have existed in anime as early as the popular Doraemon and Devilman series of the 1970s.
 However, these did not have the erotic context which characterizes modern omorashi media, since they predated the first full-blown anime pornography, which was not available until 1984, when the advent of the first Hentai OVAs such as Wonder Kids' Lolita Anime were made possible by the widespread availability of home video.
 One example of this later erotic context is the 1994 Hentai OVA Vixens, which features scenes of incontinence in a setting that is overtly sexual.

 Eroge

-An eroge (erotic game) is a Japanese video or computer game that features erotic content, usually in the form of anime-style artwork.
-The crossover of omorashi and anime fandom has produced a number of games such as Water Closet: The Forbidden Chamber which are specifically focused on omorashi.
+The crossover of omorashi and anime fandom has produced a number of eroge such as Water Closet: The Forbidden Chamber, which are specifically focused on omorashi.
 The limited popularity of omorashi in the West has prompted a number of programmers in the scene to create software patches for these Japanese games which translate the on screen text into English.

 Some eroge game designers have capitalized on the omorashi fandom's niche market by including the occasional wetting scene in their games as a selling point.
-MAID iN HEAVEN SuperS, for example, which contains only a single, diapered wetting scene, was used to spin-off an entire set of collectible figures in various omorashi poses.
-These PVC model figures were created by toy manufacturer Giga Pulse, which is not related to the video company of similar name.
+MAID iN HEAVEN SuperS, for example, which contains only a single, diapered wetting scene, was used to spin off an entire set of collectible figures in various omorashi poses.